Young Americans are raising alarms about the state of U.S. democracy in a new poll

 "When they look at the America they will soon inherit, they see a democracy and climate in peril — and Washington as more interested in confrontation than compromise," said Della Volpe, who advised the Biden presidential campaign on the youth vote.
 "Despite this, they seem as determined as ever to fight for the change they seek."

 The Harvard Youth Poll is one of the most extensive efforts to poll young Americans, who are notoriously difficult to survey.
-The poll of 2,109 18-29 year old U.S. residents was conducted between Oct.
+The poll of 2,109 18- to 29-year-old U.S. residents was conducted between Oct.
 26 and Nov.
-8, 2021, with interviews in English and Spanish.
+8, with interviews in English and Spanish.

 The poll also found that nearly half of young Republicans say there is a 50% chance or better that they will see a second civil war in their lifetime, compared to 32% of young Democrats and 38% of independent or unaffiliated voters.